-Lysine: better solubility, possible for dual labeling, potential for cell penetration
+Lysine: better solubility, possible for dual-labeling, the potential for cell penetration

-Alanine and glutamic acid are also possible modification.
+Alanine and glutamic acid are also possible modifications.

 Binding properties: PNAs can form duplexes in either orientation, but the anti-parallel orientation is strongly preferred.
 This will be the orientation for all antisense and DNA probe type applications.
 The N-terminal of the PNA oligomer is equivalent to the 5'-end of an oligonucleotide and is often referred to as "the 5'-end of the PNA".
 A PNA/DNA-duplex will usually have a higher Tm than the corresponding DNA/DNA-duplex.
 As a rough rule, there will be an increase in Tm of about 1°C per base pair at 100 mM NaCl depending on the sequence.

-Purine Content: Purine rich PNA oligomers tend to aggregate, with G-rich oligomers being the worst.
+Purine Content: Purine-rich PNA oligomers tend to aggregate, with G-rich oligomers being the worst.
 As a rule, never have more than 7 purines in any stretch of 10 units.
 Observing this rule will dramatically reduce the likelihood that the PNA oligomer will aggregate.
-Then shorter the sequence the less attention needs to be paid to the sequence design.
+The shorter the sequence the less attention needs to be paid to the sequence design.

-The price of custom PNA is dependent on the length, amount and label.
-Please indicate the specifics in quote request.
+The price of custom PNA is dependent on the length, amount, and label.
+Please indicate the specifics in the quote request.

 Minimum amount is 20 nmole for non-labeled PNA and 10 nmole for labeled PNA.

-Synthesis takes 2~3 weeks for the most cases, and 3~4 weeks for gamma PNA or special labeling.
+Synthesis takes 2~3 weeks for most cases, and 3~4 weeks for gamma PNA or special labeling.

 Gene synthesis is a technology that synthesizes genes by artificial methods, which is one of the means of gene acquisition.
 Compared with the acquisition of genes from existing organisms, gene synthesis does not need templates and is therefore not limited by the source of genes.
 We use unique gene synthesis design software, which includes a full set of tools to design ideal structural units, thus enabling rapid and efficient gene construction and synthesis in a single reaction.
 Please do not be limited by restriction sites and polylinkers, we will synthesize the various gene sequences you need.

 Polymerase chain reaction (PCR) is a widely used method in molecular biology, which can rapidly replicate millions to billions of specific DNA samples, enabling scientists to extract only a small amount of DNA samples for detailed research.
 We provide a variety of DNA polymerases (Taq, Bst, Pfu) and corresponding PCR premixes, covering a wide range of scenarios such as high fidelity, high specificity, and rapid amplification.
-Scarlet™ series kits provide a perfect solution for blood direct PCR, and PrimeSNP™ Genotyping Kit uses Competitive Allele Specific PCR method for genotyping of purified DNA samples.
-High quality dNTPs and NTPs (set, mix) are also supplied.
+High-quality dNTPs and NTPs (set, mix) are also supplied.